 Food and Drink to Help You Fight the Flu

-Great.
-You have the flu.
-Whether it’s influenza A, B or C, we are here to get you through it as easily as possible.
-Richard Hodge, MD helps us understand what we should eat and how we should hydrate to help our bodies heal as quickly as possible.
+Fantastic — you have the flu.
+Whether influenza A, B or C, Richard Hodge, MD, UnityPoint Health, shares what you should eat and how to stay hydrated to help your body heal as quickly as possible.

 Why the Flu Changes Appetite

 When viruses enter the body, the immune system’s natural response is inflammation.
-The inflammation occurs while the virus replicates and disrupts normal functions.
-This process is what causes the fever, runny nose, congestion, muscle aches, headache, fatigue and upset stomach during the flu.
+It happens while the virus replicates and disrupts normal functions.
+This process can cause a fever, runny nose, congestion, muscle aches, headache, fatigue and upset stomach when you have the flu.

 How to Stay Hydrated with the Flu

 For adults, it’s recommended to get a minimum of 64 ounces of fluids daily.
-If you aren’t getting enough fluids, you’ll notice these symptoms:
+If you aren’t getting enough fluids, you’ll notice these symptoms of dehydration:

 - Dark urine